aquawicket/DigitalKnob/DKCMake/Readme.txt

 A. Take a look in the /digitalknob/3rdParty/_DKIMPORTS folder,   there you will find tons of examples of how DK uses DKMAKE.cmake files.

 Q. How do I add an App
-A. For now, copy the DKApps/DKTemplate folder to DKApps/MyApp.
-DK should be able to pick up the rest.
+A. For now, just rename any of the folders in /DKApps to your desired app name and use it as a template.

 Q. I'm still having so many issues..  what else can I do.
 A. Contact me..    *email hidden*  just message me here ;)